|

 2020 Update

-Ravulizumab for atypical hemolytic uremic syndrome (aHUS)
+Ravulizumab-cwvz for atypical hemolytic uremic syndrome (aHUS)

 A global phase 3, single arm study in complement inhibitor-naïve adults (18 years and older) was performed with a total of 56 adult patients with aHUS (Rondeau E et al. 2020).
 Ninety-three percent of patients had extrarenal signs (cardiovascular, pulmonary, central nervous system, gastrointestinal, skin, skeletal muscle) or symptoms of aHUS at baseline.
 At baseline, 71.4% (n = 40) of patients had Stage 5 chronic kidney disease (CKD).
 Fourteen percent had a medical history of kidney transplant and 51.8% were on dialysis at study entry.
-Eight patients entered the study with evidence of TMA for > 3 days after childbirth (ie, postpartum).
+Eight patients entered the study with evidence of TMA for > 3 days after childbirth (i.e., postpartum).
 One additional patient had a Complete TMA Response that was confirmed after the 26-week Initial Evaluation Period.
 Complete TMA Response was achieved at a median time of 86 days (range: 7 to 169 days).
 The median duration of Complete TMA Response was 7.97 months (range: 2.52 to 16.69 months).
-All responses were maintained through all available follow-up.
+All responses were maintained through all available follow-ups.
 Other endpoints included platelet count change from baseline, dialysis requirement, and renal function as evaluated by estimated glomerular filtration rate (eGFR).
-An increase in mean platelet count was observed after commencement of Ultomiris at Day 8 and remaining above 227 × 109 /L at all subsequent visits in the Initial Evaluation Period (26 weeks).
-Renal function, as measured by eGFR, was improved or maintained during therapy.
+An increase in mean platelet count was observed after commencement of Ultomiris on Day 8 and remaining above 227 × 109 /L at all subsequent visits in the Initial Evaluation Period (26 weeks).
+Renal function, as measured by eGFR, was improved, or maintained during therapy.
 The mean eGFR increased from 15.86 (14.82) at baseline to 51.83 (39.16) by 26 weeks.
 In patients with Complete TMA Response, renal function continued to improve after the Complete TMA Response was achieved.
 Seventeen of the 29 patients (59%) who required dialysis at study entry discontinued dialysis by the end of the available follow-up and 6 of 27 (22%) patients were off dialysis at baseline were on dialysis at last available follow-up (Alexion Pharma, 2019).

 September 2020 Update